During the Summer and Winter months, do your eyes tend to pop out of your head when you look at your power bill?

 And if it was just $300 more for one month, it wouldn’t be such a big deal.
 But we’re talking about $300 per month – during the hot AND cold months.

 Turning off the A/C or the heater is one option.
 But it’s not realistic unless you plan on sweating out the Summer and freezing during the Winter.

 A better option would be to insulate your home from the extreme climate fluctuations during the hot and cold months by using blackout curtains.

 Your walls already have insulation, so that’s covered, but how about the windows?

-If you’ve been considering to update old curtains, now might be a good time!
+If you’ve been considering updating old curtains, now might be a good time!

 Blackout Curtains And How They Benefit You

-Blackout curtains are not only designed to block out sunlight during the day; they are also meant to help your house stay cool in the summer or warm during the winter months.
+Blackout curtains are designed to block out sunlight during the day.
+But they also help your house stay cool in the summer or warm during the winter.

 If you add up the surface area of the walls in your home, a good chunk of that surface area is claimed by the windows.